 I’m securely strapped into a high-backed seat and my heart is pumping with increasing rapidity as we’re winched ever higher.
 Yet this isn’t a ride at a theme park, I’m at a lunch sitting of Dine by the Tyne next to the Sage Gateshead.

 Twenty-two of us sit around a table that will eventually come to a halt 100 feet above the ground.
-Most of my fellow guests are laughing and chatting together.
+Most of my fellow guests for this dinner in the sky are laughing and chatting together.
 I wish I could relax too.
 This shouldn’t be a white knuckle ride but I notice the skin on my hands is taut as I grip the edge of the table.

 A view of the Sage Gateshead

 I’ve been placed on a corner seat.
 When I peek to my left have a stunning view over the arched roof of the performing arts centre designed by Foster and Partners, the architecture bureau of the Pritzker Prize winner Norman Foster.
 I’ve photographed the curvaceous building many times since it opened, back in 2005, but this is the first time I’ve viewed it from above.

 The reflective panelling of the Sage Gateshead is gleaming in the spring sunshine but it’s surprisingly nippy, due to a wind that feels markedly more robust 100 feet above the ground.
 Beneath my feet a seagull glides elegantly inland from the River Tyne.

 A gust picks up a serviette and whips it across the table.
 Our host, from the Hawthorns restaurant (Hawthorns at the Crowne Plaza Newcastle; tel.
 0191 5623333), reacts like a ninja and grabs it before it flutters away.
 Two of the team from the Hawthorns’ kitchen will be preparing Executive Chef’s Chris Wood’s creations.
 Over the next 45 minutes a three course meal will be served.